 Over recent years, the introduction of smartphones has morphed into an integrated part of our lives.
 There is so much that is personal that we go through or even store on our smartphones.
 Thus, with that comes the issue of privacy.
 Smartphones such as Android phones can sometimes really put your privacy in jeopardy.

 This concern doesn’t start from afar.
 The same developers of your Android operating system may be the perpetrators.
 Google is also popular as a tool for data collection.
 And through your Android operating system, several details such as your location, commonly visited websites, and Google services can easily track emailing.

 However, this shouldn’t be a threatening concern for you.
 As much as Google can invade privacy and collect your data and trends, there is also a way to bypass and avoid the consistency of this occurrence.
-The most important of all practices that ensure you are safe is to always turn off everything – almost every App on your phone.
+The most important of all practices that ensure you are safe is to permanently turn off everything – almost every App on your phone.

 Protecting Your Smartphone

 There are vulnerabilities all around us.
 Your smartphone is always at risk of invasion and malware threats.
 Thus, avoiding connecting your Android phone to unknown public WiFi is one way to go.
 Bluetooth and computers are excellent malware hosts like a public WiFi connection.
 Thus, never leave your Bluetooth activated, and avoid as much as you can to connect your phone to a computer.

 If you are not using a service or app on your phone, the safe bet is to turn it off.
 An underrated idea as it may be, getting malware protection for your Android phone is also essential.
 There are many existing guides available online on how to remove malware.
 Though you can follow guides to remove Android malware, protection from malicious content is a must in the first place.